by Carolyn Thomas ♥ @HeartSisters

 “At a time when the cost of pharmaceuticals is growing out of reach for many, nitroglycerin is still obtainable for pennies and remains one of the best buys in medicine.”

 My little canister of nitro spray is indeed one of my closest companions.
 Since surviving a heart attack in 2008, and particularly since being further diagnosed with debilitating coronary microvascular disease, I would never even dream of setting foot out the door without taking my quick-acting nitro tucked into my little green pocket wallet with me.
 Nitroglycerin (or nitroglycerine, glyceryl trinitrate, or GTN) comes in either short- or long-acting forms: spray, pills, skin ointment or transdermal patch, and as the AHA journal reminds us, it’s still one of the least expensive – and most immediately effective – of all my cardiac meds.

-In cardiologist Dr. Bernard Lown‘s comprehensive article about nitroglycerin, he explains: (1)
+In the late pioneer cardiologist Dr. Bernard Lown‘s comprehensive article about nitroglycerin, he explains: (1)